86 articles · 8 breeds · tools · topics

 • Longer feed cycles (plan for 7-8 months grow-out, not 5-5.5)

-• Quality feed throughout (premium genetics deserve premium ration — don't cheap out on B-MEG vs budget brands here)
+• Quality feed throughout (premium genetics deserve a premium ration; do not cheap out on B-MEG vs budget brands here)

 • Stricter record-keeping (smaller litters mean each pig matters more)